+Planning your fitness schedule in advance is a sure sign that you’re taking it seriously.
+It’s a great way to measure results as well as ensuring that you have a fitness goal — this is where periodization comes in.
 Periodization is the breaking up of training into phases that is highly specific to the training goal or outcome desired (Bompa & Buzzichelli, 2015).
-Dividing training into phases can be done in many various ways – there are several styles of periodization within the training/sports performance world.
+Dividing training into phases can be done in a few different ways — there are several styles of periodization within the sports performance world.

-The principle states that an organism (you) will adapt (get better) based on the demands (training) that is imposed (completed).
-The demands should be highly specific to the adaptation desired for example muscular endurance, hypertrophy, strength, and power.
-When planning a periodized program it is typically done in cycles, for example a macrocycle is the whole program typically one year in duration.
-A mesocycle can vary but we typically program that for 4 weeks or 4 microcycles, for example each week is one microcycle.
+The principle states that you will adapt based on the training that is completed.
+The demands should be highly specific to the adaptation desired — for example muscular endurance, hypertrophy, strength, and power.
+When planning a periodized program it’s typically done in cycles.
+For example, a macrocycle is the whole program, typically one year in duration.
+A mesocycle can vary but we typically program that for 4 weeks or 4 microcycles where each week is one microcycle.

 All these cycles are also divided into phases based on specificity.
-Phases include general conditioning/hypertophy, strength, power, peaking, competition/maintenance, and recovery.
+Phases include general conditioning or hypertophy, strength, power, peaking, competition or maintenance, and recovery.

 Look at an example below in Figure 1.

-In figure 1 we see a 40 week program this is a typical collegiate sport program done with linear periodization.
-This program that has been written was analyzed with Microsoft Excel and is looking at the four main variables in a strength and conditioning program.
-The four main variables include resistance volume, (Reps/Sets) resistance intensity, (%1RM) conditioning volume (Yds), and Intensity (RPE).
+In figure 1 we see a 40 week program — this is a typical collegiate sport program done with linear periodization.
+This program is looking at the four main variables in a strength and conditioning program.
+The four main variables include resistance volume (reps and sets), resistance intensity (%1RM), conditioning volume (Yds), and Intensity (RPE).

-When designing a strength and conditioning program, regardless of the periodization model used, it is best to analyze the program variables.
+When designing a strength and conditioning program — regardless of the periodization model used — it’s best to analyze the program variables.
 The four-line graph shows each variable and how they peak and drop in relation to each other.
-If too many variables are peaking at once there is a higher risk of overtraining and injury.
-The goal is to design a program that does not allow volume and intensity to peak at the same time for the strength or the conditioning.
+If too many variables are peaking at once then there’s a higher risk of overtraining and injury.
+The goal is to design a program that doesn’t allow volume and intensity to peak at the same time for the strength or the conditioning.
 If there are any overuse injuries we can circle the time frame it occurred and look at all four variables to see what our program may have done wrong.

 This is a good picture to get you thinking about what should be taken into consideration when designing a strength and conditioning program/exercise program.